 Prof. Shaama Sharada: Sharada Lab

-Prof. Burcin Becerik-Gerber: iLab - COMPUTATIONAL EXPERIMENTAL The construction industry has recently experienced a significant increase in the number of robots deployed on site.
+The construction industry has recently experienced a significant increase in the number of robots deployed on site.
 This project focuses on developing a teleoperation interface to control a demolition robot on a remote construction site.
-The SHINE student is expected to help build the Virtual Reality (VR) interface using the Unity game engine and assemble various sensors to be attached to the actual demolition robot.
-Potential contributions of this project involve creating a safer environment for machine operations in construction.
-Past experience with programming is a plus but not a requirement.
+The SHINE student will help build the human-robot interface and install various sensors on the demolition robot.
+The student will also design and test potential features of the interface using the Unity Game Engine.
+Potential contributions of this project involve creating a safer environment for robot operations in construction sites.

-Prof. Burcin Becerik-Gerber: iLab
+Prof. Becerik-Gerber Burcin: iLab

 - COMPUTATIONAL EXPERIMENTAL